 - The prevalence estimates calculated in this exercise are SEER prevalence estimates, not U.S. estimates.
 SEER*Stat does not project U.S. prevalence from SEER data.

-- Starting with the November 2013 data submission, SEER provides several "system-supplied" variables for use as survival cohort variables in prevalence sessions.
+- SEER provides several "system-supplied" variables for use as survival cohort variables in prevalence sessions.
 These are provided as a convenience for users who frequently created user-defined variables in order to remove any overlapping groupings from standard variable definitions (e.g., removing the All Races from Race Recode).
-The system-supplied variables are provided for Age, Race, Sex, Year of Diagnosis, and Site Recode.
+The system-supplied variables are provided for Age, Race and Origin, Sex, Year of Diagnosis, and Site Recode.

 - Age at prevalence date (calculated) is called a "calculated variable" because it is determined during execution and is not coded in the database.
 This value is calculated based on the selected prevalence date and either date of birth (if available) or age and date at diagnosis.